Smagant/Macroeconomic-Dashboard-in-R-and-python/README.md

 # WEO-Macroeconomic-Dashboard
 A simple data visualization of the World Economic Outlook Database from the International Monetary Fund (https://www.imf.org/) using Rshiny Dashboard and python.

-## Youtube video related to the projet
-link

 ## WARNING
 In order to run this interface, you need to create a virtual environment in which Rstudio can communicate with python.
-More informations in the Requirements
+Further information in the Requirements

+### Youtube video related to the projet
+link

 ## Data
 The data used come from the World Economic Outlook Database.